Causes of Limping in Dogs

 - Foreign objects stuck between the toes

 - Torn toenails

 If you see a thorn or other foreign object stuck in the paw pad, you may get some tweezers, go to a well-lit area, and try to carefully remove it.
 Muzzle your dog for safety!
 If you suspect something is stuck, but it seems to be deep under the skin, you can immerse the foot in a mixture of Epsom salts and water, and see if that helps the foreign object to work its way out.

 2. Palpate the limb.
-Obviously, don't handle the limb if there are obvious signs of fracture (swelling, disfiguring of the limb, or protruding bones), or if you own an aggressive dog, or one that tends to bite when in pain.
+Obviously, don't handle the limb if there are obvious signs of fracture (swelling, disfiguring of the limb, or protruding bones), or if you own an aggressive dog, or one that tends to bite when in pain (many dogs will).
 But otherwise, you want to gently feel the affected limb, while looking at the dog for any clue that he is feeling pain; this will help find the source of the problem.
 Each dog has its own way of manifesting pain: some may startle, others may whimper, and others may growl and even attempt to nip.